Piaggio P.108: Sicily

-The final action took place over Sicily, when the 274ma was reinforced to a total of eight.
+The final action took place over Sicily, when the 274a was reinforced to a total of eight.
 They flew 12 sorties against the invasion force between 11 and 22 July.
 Losses included two aircraft destroyed and two others badly damaged, mainly by Beaufighter and Mosquito night fighters.
-Only one ship was damaged - this closed the career of 274ma and the P.108B.
+Only one ship was damaged - this closed the career of the 274a and the P.108B.

 The last of the 24 P.108Bs ordered was delivered in August.
 Of these aircraft, six were lost to enemy action (three over Algeria, two over Sicily and perhaps one over Spain), four to accidents (including the one involving Bruno Mussolini) and three to forced landings (one in Algeria and two over Spain).

 After the armistice

-On Grottaglie airfield, Italy, pilots, Flight Lieutenant L. Wynne of Yorks, England, Squadron Leader Brian Eaton of Melbourne, Vic, Flight Lieutenant Harris DFC of Adelaide, SA, talk to an Italian pilot who has just brought his four engined Piaggio P.108 bomber aircraft from Northern Italy.
+On Grottaglie airfield, Italy, pilots, Flight Lieutenant L. Wynne of Yorks, England, Squadron Leader Brian Eaton of Melbourne, Vic, Flight Lieutenant Harris DFC of Adelaide, SA, talk to an Italian pilot who has just brought his four-engine Piaggio P.108 bomber aircraft from Northern Italy.

 When the armistice was declared on 8 September 1943, only nine aircraft remained.
 Eight were sabotaged so as not to fall into German hands, the last one was flown to southern Italy, where it was involved in a landing accident.
 P.108Bs ended their activities with a total of about 15 missions over Gibraltar, 28 over North Africa, 12 over Sicily and some other reconnaissance and anti-shipping sorties (of which only one is known).

 This aircraft was too complex and difficult to develop without support from the Air ministry and other larger concerns, such as Fiat.
 None was forthcoming, and while Piaggio was still struggling to fine-tune and produce the P.108B, there were many other requests for the 'C' model airliner, the P.108T military transport, and the 'A' anti-ship versions.
 Finally, there was also the new strategic bomber, the P.108bis or P.133 to be developed as the "final solution" for Italian bombers, and other projects, such as the P.126, P.127, P.130 to be considered.

 Following the P.108Bs' last missions, a few P.108T transports continued to be used until the end of the war, mainly on the Eastern Front when Germany needed to evacuate their encircled troops, even carrying over 100 troops at a time (maximum load was 12 tonnes/13 tons, the total payload was around 14 tonnes/15 tons).
 The P-108Cs and Ts proved to be more reliable than the bombers, following successful efforts to improve and modify them.
 One was destroyed in a flying accident over Germany, early in 1945, while the others were used until the end of the war.